Western Kentucky visits Batcho and Louisiana Tech - WTOP News

 Ruston, Louisiana; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Louisiana Tech takes on Western Kentucky after Daniel Batcho scored 23 points in Louisiana Tech’s 78-76 loss to the Kennesaw State Owls.
+BOTTOM LINE: Louisiana Tech hosts Western Kentucky after Daniel Batcho scored 23 points in Louisiana Tech’s 78-76 loss to the Kennesaw State Owls.

-The Bulldogs are 7-1 on their home court.
-Louisiana Tech averages 76.4 points while outscoring opponents by 8.1 points per game.

-The Hilltoppers have gone 2-3 against CUSA opponents.
-Western Kentucky is 1-1 in games decided by 3 points or fewer.
+The Bulldogs and Hilltoppers meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Sean Newman Jr. is averaging 9.9 points and 9.3 assists for the Bulldogs.
-Batcho is averaging 18.3 points over the last 10 games.
+TOP PERFORMERS: Batcho is scoring 18.7 points per game with 6.9 rebounds and 0.6 assists for the Bulldogs.
+Amaree Abram is averaging 11.7 points and 4.9 rebounds while shooting 40.5% over the past 10 games.

-Jalen Jackson is averaging 2.8 points for the Hilltoppers.
-Don McHenry is averaging 18.5 points and 3.5 rebounds while shooting 38.3% over the past 10 games.
+Don McHenry is scoring 16.8 points per game and averaging 3.2 rebounds for the Hilltoppers.
+Julius Thedford is averaging 11.3 points and 4.1 rebounds over the last 10 games.

 LAST 10 GAMES: Bulldogs: 6-4, averaging 73.3 points, 34.4 rebounds, 16.2 assists, 5.0 steals and 3.2 blocks per game while shooting 47.8% from the field.
 Their opponents have averaged 67.4 points per game.